 - Brand messaging reinforcing the company's mission, vision, and values

 The presentation style is intentionally promotional.
 Companies use these reports as marketing tools to communicate their narrative to stakeholders.
-You'll see full-color layouts, professional design, and carefully crafted messaging that positions the company favorably.

 How It's Distributed

 Companies typically mail physical copies to shareholders and make PDF versions available on their investor relations websites.
 Under SEC proxy rules, companies are required to send an annual report to shareholders when those shareholders vote for directors, which happens at the annual meeting.
+To learn more, read What is Proxy Statement.

 What is Form 10-K?